 Uphill Skiing Policy

--You may only travel on the designated routes (Main – Horn – Jack Spratt or Mohawk – Tycoon – Upper Roosevelt – Upper Appalachian).
-Downhill travel is limited to the designated routes.
+There are only two designated routes for both uphill and downhill travel (Main – Horn – Jack Spratt or Mohawk – Tycoon – Upper Roosevelt – Upper Appalachian).

 Other hazard areas, operations or conditions that may exist on-mountain.